Transition Innovation, Engineering and Management

 A meeting was held in March 2015 in London of the GATE Trustees to write the constitution and decide on details of the organizational charter and operation.
 The process to become a registered charitable organization takes some time, but the official ability to accept memberships and donations, and to carry out operations in advance of the objects is expected to be granted by the end of 2015.

-First GATE Trustees write the constitution March 2015
+Interim GATE Trustees write the constitution March 2015

 The GATE Achieves Official Registration and Opens for Membership 2016

 The trustees worked hard to develop the documents for incorporation as a registered charity in the UK with international membership and activities.
-The Global Association for Transition Engineering, CIO, became a legal entity on 14 March 2016, Registered Charity 116048.
+The Global Association for Transition Engineering, CIO, became a legal entity on 14 March 2016, UK Registered Charity 116048.
 Anyone can become a supporter of the work of The GATE and anyone can make tax-deductible contributions, donations or endowments to support communications, professional development or educational scholarships.
 A special working group is now developing the membership categories and peer review processes for registration and certification as a chartered professional engineer with a specialization in Transition Engineering Projects.

 Education and Training